Dara-Dou/Stats-220/README.md

     * One meme
     * One animated GIF

-2. A HTML page about the two images created using R markdown
+2. A HTML page about the two images created using R markdown and CSS

 ***Here is my [GitHub](https://dara-dou.github.io/Stats-220/) website of the HTML I have created for this project.***